apache/airflow/BREEZE.rst

   -H, --dockerhub-repo
           DockerHub repository used to pull, push, build images.
 Default: airflow.

-  -c, --registry-cache
+  -c, --github-registry
-          If registry cache is enabled, pulls and pushes are done from the registry cache in github.
-          You need to be logged in to the registry in order to be able to pull/push from it and you need to be committer to push to airflow registry.
+          If GitHub registry is enabled, pulls and pushes are done from the GitHub registry not DockerHub.
+You need to be logged in to the registry in order to be able to pull/push from it and you need to be committer to push to Apache Airflow' GitHub registry.

   -G, --github-organisation
           GitHub organisation used to pull, push images when cache is used.
 Default: apache.